crawfordpw/AMABot/README.md

 ## Building

-Once all the depencies have been acquired:
+Once all the dependencies have been acquired:

 ```
 cmake -B ./build